A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Concluding Remarks

 \acknowledgments

-The authors thank N. Brown, R. Cahn, J. Chellino, M. Hansen, J. Hou, A. Krolewski, K. Meigs, and O. Philcox for useful discussion.
-FK also thanks J. Hou for her extensive help with the plots of this work.
+The authors thank R. Cahn, J. Chellino, A. Greco, J. Hou, A. Krolewski, W. Ortolà-Leonard, O. Philcox, and M. Reinhard for useful discussions.
+The authors also thank A. Greco and J. Hou for helping make the plots.
+We are also thankful to other members of Slepian research group for useful insights and discussions.